 - The McKinsey study found that 361 million people e-shop across international borders, 44 million work online in other nations, and fully 914 million cross borders in their social networks.

 - A generation ago, a person could spend four years of her life earning a bachelor’s degree and confidently expect entry into a lifetime of steady middle-class employment.
 This is no longer the case.

 - “The media industry is run by robots,” marketing today has essentially been transformed into a process of data analytics: “It’s about how you interpret the data to understand people’s behaviour.
 What’s the insight?
 What’s the ‘creative’ around that, and then what are the channels?”
 Increasingly, these channels are automated.

-- Software is eating the world,25 so we need software developers.
+- Software is eating the world, we need software developers.
 But it is less clear what we will need when software finishes its meal and settles down to digest.
 What happens when robots learn to program themselves?

 - One estimate from the World Economic Forum claims that 65% of children entering primary school today will eventually work in jobs that do not yet exist.

 - As advanced machines and computers become more and more proficient at picking investments, diagnosing disease symptoms, and conversing in natural English, it is difficult not to wonder what the limits to their capabilities are.
 In any predictable task, computers have humans at a cognitive disadvantage.

 - Artificial implants and enhancements will soon be a reality for people who can afford them.
 By augmenting their human abilities with cybernetic upgrades, some people will boost their lifespans, senses, physiques, and perhaps even intelligence.
 Furthermore, families that can afford to purchase genetic modifications might snip away bothersome genes (like nearsightedness or a predisposition to weight gain) but also customise sons and daughters to their most exacting specifications.